 I try to stay on top of my purging, but since we have a lot of storage in our kitchen, it’s easy for things to get lost in the back corners of cabinets (can you relate!?)

 Every couple of years I do a massive purge and clear out so many cabinets and drawers — it feels amazing!

-Also, the next time you want to try a new piece of exercise equipment, just shop Facebook and Craigslist in March when people’s willpower is gone and they realize they are no longer going to use the equipment they bought in January!
+Also, the next time you want to try a new piece of exercise equipment, just shop Facebook in March when people’s willpower is gone and they realize they are no longer going to use the equipment they bought in January!

-You are the parent… and while I do think we need to encourage our children to participate in the purging process, I also think there comes a time and place when we just need to make an executive decision and PURGE anything that doesn’t make sense for our current space or life.
+You are the parent… and while I do think we need to encourage our children to participate in the purging process, I also think there comes a time and place when we just need to make an executive decision and toss anything that doesn’t make sense for our current space or life.

 No, I would never purge my child’s favorite toy without asking, but I might just sneak a handful of the toys they haven’t played with in forever out to the van.

 I also offer to sell some of the bigger toys and split the profit with the kids — they are very eager to declutter in these situations!